North Island St.Bernard Assn.Inc

 16.1.2 Arrange the collection of all money due to the Association and to issue an official receipt for same.
 All money collected shall be accounted for and shall be banked in the Association’s bank account.

-Provided that no person shall be permitted to countersign any cheque where they or any of their immediate family is the intended payee.
+Provided that no person shall be permitted to countersign any bank payment, where they, or any of their immediate family is the intended payee.

 16.1.4 Properly keep and maintain all books of accounts which are to be kept up to date and which may be perused at any reasonable time by members of the Association.